sjentsch/lsjDocs/_pages/Ch12_Regression_08.rst

    has a regression coefficient associated with it in the model.
 For the regression models that I’ve talked about so far, each predictor variable maps onto exactly one regressor, and vice versa.
-However, that’s not actually true in general and we’ll see some examples of this in Chapter `Factorial ANOVA <Ch14_ANOVA2.html#factorial-anova>`__.
+However, that’s not actually true in general and we’ll see some examples of this in chapter :doc:`Factorial ANOVA <Ch14_ANOVA2>`.
 But, for now we don’t need to care too much about this distinction.